Agoric/documentation/CONTRIBUTING.md

 sidebar: auto
 ---

-# Contributing to Agoric's Documentation Repo
+# ontributing to Agoric's Documentation Repo

 Agoric's public-facing technical documentation is mostly in the [Agoric Documentation GitHub repo](https://github.com/Agoric/documentation).
 The complete documentation set also includes external items such as papers, presentations, videos, etc. Our document